 The goal of the Water Legacy Project is to interview key Colorado water professionals (who have retired or are close to retirement) to learn about their lives and careers.
 This includes capturing stories, insights, and information that may not be recorded or documented anywhere else.
 Partners include PHA and the Colorado State University Water Resources Archive.
 View Video Archives

 Thousands of visitors come to the San Luis Valley to watch the Sandhill Cranes migrate each spring and fall generating a significant amount of money injected into the local economy.
 Grant funds are being used to create water-related programming for the Monte Vista Crane Festival to engage visitors in water issues locally and statewide.
 Watch Colorado Open Lands YouTube Video

-- Environment & Recreation
+- Watershed Health & Recreation

 Shady Island River Park Project: